 The GR150 Cap

-When introduced, the Greater Rift System was meant to be an infinite scaling system.
-This has been the case for the longest as there was no way to reach the theoretical cap.
-However, the powercreep brought every patch eventually allowed players to reach and clear the highest possible Rifts.
+When introduced, the Greater Rift System was meant to be an infinite scaling system, which was actually the case for a long time as there was no way to reach the theoretical cap.
+However, the powercreep brought every patch eventually allowed players to reach and clear the highest possible Rifts with ease.

 Blizzard has stated that the Greater Rift Cap of 150 is here to stay as it is and rather focuses on adding new builds as well as improving existing ones to further add variety to Diablo III's endgame.
-Here is the Blizzard's official blog post regarding this issue.
+Check out the full blogpost here.

 An important note, especially for those of you who have been looking for this answer: we have no plans to increase the Greater Rift level cap beyond 150.
 As to why, the short answer is because it causes more problems than it solves.